Railway Parcel Charges in India: Per Kg Rates, Cost Details and Booking Process in 2026

 Rates vary by railway zone and train class.
 For exact estimation, a railway parcel rate calculator on the official website can be used.

-Railway Luggage Charges (Accompanied Parcel)
+Railway Luggage Charges (When You're Travelling Too)

 Bike Parcel Charges by Train